Aldar Properties PJSC – Annual report – 31 December 2020

 Revenue is recognised for supply of chilled water based on the agreements.
 The revenue in respect of the contracted capacity is recognised at the fixed rate, whereas the revenue in respect of the consumption of chilled water is recognised as these are consumed by the customer at agreed rates.
 In addition, customers are charged a one-time connection fee.

-- where contracts are entered into for construction (to construct an asset for the customer), the Group’s performance creates or enhances an asset that the customer controls as the asset is created or enhanced; and
+Where contracts are entered into for construction (to construct an asset for the customer), the Group has assessed that based on the contracts entered into with customers and the provisions of relevant laws and regulations, the Group recognises revenue over time because the Group’s performance creates or enhances an asset that the customer controls as the asset is created or enhanced.

-- where contracts are entered into to provide services (property management and facility management), the customer simultaneously receives and consumes the benefits provided by the Group’s performance as the Group performs.
+Where contracts are entered into to provide services (property management and facility management), the Group has assessed that based on the contracts entered into with customers and the provisions of relevant laws and regulations, the Group recognises revenue over time because the customer simultaneously receives and consumes the benefits provided by the Group’s performance as the Group performs.

 Where the above criteria are not met, revenue is recognised at a point in time.
 Where revenue is recognised at a point of time, the Group assesses each contract with customers to determine when the performance obligation of the Group under the contract is satisfied.